mguthriem/SNAPUserDocs/normCalib/overview.md

 ##  Overall methodology

 In `SNAPRed` the generation of a normalisation correction proceeds in two distinct stages.
 The first of these occurs _prior to any diffraction focusing_ while the second state occurs _post diffraction focusing_.
-The reasons for diving up the normalisation correction in this way are three fold:
+The reasons for dividing up the normalisation correction in this way are three fold:

 1. **Performance** The input vanadium datasets tend to be very large and are costly to load.
 Furthermore, the absorption corrections that are applied prior to diffraction focusing are also computationally expensive.
 Doing these calculations upfront and applying appropriate management of the events in the final saved file greatly reduces the subsequent execution time for subsequent sample data reduction